danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 }
 ```

-The router also included methods for updating navigation states and handling view-specific functionality like form submissions—which would later become a key architectural problem.
+The router also included methods for updating navigation states and handling view-specific functionality like form submissions.

 Here is the `index.html` containing a navigation bar with route links and a content area where views would be swapped: